passkeydeveloper/passkeys.dev/content/en/docs/reference/android.md

 Android devices can be persistently linked to the browsers/platforms below:

-- Chrome OS
-- Windows 11 23H2
-- Chrome & Edge on Windows 11 <23H2
+- Windows 11 23H2+
-- Chrome & Edge on Windows 10
-- Chrome on macOS
-- Edge on macOS
-- Chrome on Ubuntu
-- Edge on Ubuntu

-macOS (Safari and native apps), iOS (global), and iPadOS (global) do not support persistent linking.
+macOS (Safari, Chromium-based browsers, and native apps), iOS (global), and iPadOS (global) do not support persistent linking.

 When an authenticator is not persistently linked, a QR code must be scanned on every use.